The content is loaded.

 Heritage Year 2025

 In 2025, Heerlen is dominated by its rich history and promising future.
-After all, the place is buzzing with fascinating stories...
-From Roman times, the Middle Ages or from a more recent past, stories from "the cool" or the turbulent 1980s, for example.
+After all, this place is buzzing with fascinating stories...
+From Roman times, the Middle Ages or from a more recent past; stories from "the cool" or from the turbulent 1980s, for example.
 All these timelines are the inspiration for the events and activities celebrating the Heritage Year.

 View the program ↓